 A proxy can change what a destination sees as your client IP by forwarding requests on your behalf.
 Some proxies are benign and enterprise-managed; others are sketchy, misconfigured, or outright malicious.
 In our experience, the risk is not theoretical: free public proxies are frequently abused, and users may unknowingly send sensitive data through infrastructure with unclear ownership and weak security controls.

-Public Wi‑Fi also changes your visible IP because you’re exiting through the venue’s network, not your own.
-That can help when you simply need a different network path, yet it can also increase exposure to local attackers if protections are weak.
-For everyday privacy and security, we generally prefer “trusted network plus VPN” over “random network plus hope,” especially for business accounts, admin portals, and any workflow involving credentials or financial data.
+Public Wi Fi also changes your visible IP because traffic exits through the venue’s network, not your own.
+That can help when you simply need a different network path.
+However, weak protections can increase exposure to local attackers.
+For everyday privacy and security, we usually prefer a trusted network plus VPN.
+That matters even more for business accounts, admin portals, and workflows involving credentials or financial data.

 TechTide Solutions: custom software that helps teams manage IP visibility and online privacy

 Our stance is simple: IP addresses are unavoidable in networking, but chaos is optional.
-When teams build products without considering IP visibility, they end up with brittle fraud rules, confusing user experiences, and logging practices that either miss incidents or hoard sensitive data.
-At TechTide Solutions, we design software so that IP-related signals are used intentionally, explained clearly, and governed with privacy in mind.
+Without planning for IP visibility, teams create brittle fraud rules, confusing experiences, and logging that misses incidents or hoards data.
+At TechTide Solutions, we design software so IP signals are used intentionally, explained clearly, and governed with privacy in mind.

 1. Custom web and mobile apps tailored to customer needs that surface IP, location indicators, and connectivity context

 In customer-facing apps, we often surface connection context in a way that helps users help themselves.
-Instead of burying network details in obscure diagnostics, we can show “network status” panels that indicate whether the user appears to be on a VPN, whether connectivity is IPv4 or IPv6-capable, and whether location-based features might behave differently.
+Instead of burying network details in obscure diagnostics, we can show clear network status panels.
+They can indicate whether the user appears to be on a VPN.
+They can also show IPv4 or IPv6 support.
+Additionally, they can warn when location based features may behave differently.
 From a support perspective, that turns vague tickets into actionable reports without forcing users to learn networking vocabulary overnight.

 Real-world examples guide our design choices.
 A streaming or ticketing platform might want to warn users when their connection appears to be routed through a data center, because that can affect licensing or fraud scoring.
 A field-service mobile app might need to detect captive portals and unstable networks before attempting large uploads.
 In both cases, the goal is not to expose sensitive internals; it’s to reduce confusion and shorten time-to-resolution.